awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **Important**
 You may need to update some of your deployed resources before you can update to 1\.16\.
 For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prequisites)\.
 **Important**
 Kubernetes version 1\.13 is now deprecated on Amazon EKS\.
-On **June 30th, 2020**, Kubernetes version 1\.13 will no longer be supported on Amazon EKS\.
-On or after this date, you will no longer be able to create new 1\.13 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.13 will eventually be automatically updated to version 1\.14\.
+As of **June 30th, 2020**, Kubernetes version 1\.13 is no longer supported on Amazon EKS\.
+You are no longer able to create new 1\.13 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.13 will eventually be automatically updated to version 1\.14\.
 We recommend that you update any 1\.13 clusters to version 1\.14 or later in order to avoid service interruption\.
 For more information, see [Amazon EKS version deprecation](kubernetes-versions.md#version-deprecation)\.
 Kubernetes API versions available through Amazon EKS are officially supported by AWS, until we remove the ability to create clusters using that version\.
 This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
 We backport security fixes that are applicable to the Kubernetes versions supported on Amazon EKS\.
 Existing clusters are always supported, and Amazon EKS will automatically update your cluster to a supported version if you have not done so manually by the version end of life date\.
 **Important**
 Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
 See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.
 Therefore, if your current version is 1\.14 and you want to upgrade to 1\.16, you must first upgrade your cluster to 1\.15 and then upgrade it from 1\.15 to 1\.16\.
 If you try to update directly from 1\.14 to 1\.16, the update version command throws an error\.